FOUR YEAR UNDER GRADUATE PROGRAM (FYUGP)

 Urban Sociology (DSE-01)

-• To learn about key urban processes such as migration and urban problems like displacement and urban slums, as well as urban poverty alleviation programmes, resettlement policies and rehabilitation.
+- To learn about key urban processes such as migration and urban problems like displacement and urban slums, as well as urban poverty alleviation programs, resettlement policies and rehabilitation.

 Agrarian Sociology (DSE-02)